Statement - 18 August 2017

 Through this service, these women were provided with specialised counselling and support and advised of the pros and cons of a breech vaginal delivery versus an elective caesarean section.
 They were also offered the option of an external cephalic version (ECV) where the clinician attempts to turn the baby.

-In May this year, the individual clinician who operated the breech service was no longer available to oversee the service.
+In May 2017, the individual clinician who operated the breech service was no longer available to oversee the service.
 To ensure continuity of care, the Women’s incorporated the breech service into the Women’s Pregnancy Clinics.

 This enables the Women’s to continue to provide specialist and individualised advice and care for all patients, including those with a breech presentation at the end of their pregnancy.
 It includes the offer of an ECV and detailed counselling on various birth options.